fragcolor-xyz/shards/docs/docs/learn/shards/coding-with-shards.md

 ![The parameters set for a shard affects it's behavior.](assets/shard-parameter.png)

-In code form, parameters are defined by the user within the brackets of the shard itself, after the shard's name.
+In code form, parameters are defined by the user within the parentheses of the shard itself, after the shard's name.
 The above examples will appear as `5 (Math.Add 1)` and `5 (Math.Add 3)` in code.

 Some shards have multiple parameters.
 When specifying values for multiple parameters, you will have to prepend your values with the parameter they are for if some parameters are skipped.